Battle of Binh An

-The Battle of Binh An was a battle during the Vietnam War that took place on 27–28 June 1968 in Quảng Trị province when the US 3rd Squadron, 5th Cavalry Regiment and Troop D, 1st Squadron, 9th Cavalry Regiment defeated the People’s Army of Vietnam (PAVN) K14 Battalion, 812th Regiment, 324th Division.
+The Battle of Binh An took place on 27–28 June 1968 in Quảng Trị province during the Vietnam War.
+The US 3rd Squadron, 5th Cavalry Regiment and Troop D, 1st Squadron, 9th Cavalry Regiment defeated the People’s Army of Vietnam (PAVN) K14 Battalion, 812th Regiment, 324th Division.

 Background

 In June 1968 the US 3rd Squadron, 5th Cavalry Regiment was performing reconnaissance missions under operational control of the 1st Cavalry Division in Quảng Trị Province, I Corps.

+On 26 June, scouts spotted the K4 Battalion from the 812th Regiment in woods 8km east of Quảng Trị.
+The Army of the Republic of Vietnam 1st Infantry Regiment, 1st Division converged on the area and killed a reported 148 PAVN.